onebee9/thrive-playground/README.md

 # README

-This is a tokenUpdater app, that tops off a users tokens if they meet specific criteria.
+This is a tokenUpdater app that tops off a user's tokens if they meet specific criteria.

 ## Dependencies

-run `bundle install`
+run `gem install rspec`

 ## Tests

-run `rspec spec` in the root folder `thrive-playground`.
+run `rspec spec` in the root folder `thrive-playground`

 ## Quick Setup

-Place the code block below in challenge.rb.
+Place the code block below in challenge.rb(named as per instructions)

 ```data_loader = DataImporter.new('./fixtures/users.json')
 user_data = data_loader.company_data